GavinDowdell/tennispredictorrf/README.md

 Code for tennis predictor web application

 To run
-1. clone or downlod the files
+1. clone the repo or download the files
 2. setup an environment with requirements.txt
 3. run python app.py